microsoft/z3guide/website/docs/optimization/03 - arithmeticaloptimization.md

 (get-objectives)
 ```

-The (minimize t) command instructs check-sat to produce a model that minimizes the value of term t.
+The `(minimize t)` command instructs check-sat to produce a model that minimizes the value of term `t`.

 ```z3
 (declare-const x Int)